glenngillen/bootstrap/README.md

 Contributions and Thanks
 ------------------------------------------------------------------------

-This bootstrap blatantly lifter from:
+This bootstrap blatantly lifted from:

 * [Ben Bleything][bleything]